aitschti/scp-standalone/README.md

      In this mode, the proxy waits for incoming requests in the format `http://<host>:<port>/<username>` to fetch and serve streams on-demand.
 Requests to the root path (`/`) will return an error if no default is set.

-   - **Serve Best Quality Only**: To force the proxy to use the best quality playlist instead of the variants playlist, add the `--best` flag:
+   - **Serve best quality only**: To force the proxy to use the best quality playlist instead of the variants playlist, add the `--best` flag:

      ```cmd
      python scp-standalone.py <username> --best